 - In some versions, players might be allowed to play ‘wild cards’ or have specific rules for penalties and bonuses.

-- House rules might include restrictions on the minimum or maximum bids or special conditions for certain cards.
+- House rules might include restrictions on the minimum or maximum bids or special conditions for specific cards.

 Teen Do Paanch Card Game